gkichaev/PAINTOR_V3.0/README.md

 ## UPDATE 01/10/18
 Announcing PAINTOR v3.1!
 1. The new version updates the "fastPAINTOR" inference scheme to use an efficient Gibbs sampling algorithm to sample directly from the posterior.
 Specify with the `-mcmc` flag.
-2. The prior effect size variance is estimated directly from the data rather than being fixed apriori

-    a.
-Accomodates variability in effect sizes across fine-mapping regions.
+2. The prior effect size variance is estimated directly from the data rather than being fixed apriori.
+This allows us accomodate variability in effect sizes across fine-mapping regions.

-    b.
 We use truncated SVD to estimate N*h2g for each locus.
 Use `-prop_ld` flag to modify the proportion of the LD spectrum to keep (default = 0.95).
 3. Fixes bug in NLopt package that would result in "Optimization Errors" being thrown
 4. More logging of relevant output.